nodejs/node/doc/api/single-executable-applications.md

 current working directory.
 The version of the Node.js binary used to produce the blob must be the same as the one to which the blob will be injected.

-Note: When generating cross-platform SEAs (e.g., generating an SEA on for `linux-x64` on `darwin-arm64`), `useCodeCache` and `useSnapshot` must be set to false to avoid generating incompatible executables.
+Note: When generating cross-platform SEAs (e.g., generating a SEA for `linux-x64` on `darwin-arm64`), `useCodeCache` and `useSnapshot` must be set to false to avoid generating incompatible executables.
 Since code cache and snapshots can only be loaded on the same platform where they are compiled, the generated executable might crash on startup when